-There are numerous studies that explain that the average attention span of a person can land anywhere between 8 and 12 seconds, which can make it difficult for lawyers whose primary goal and job is to present a narrative that is supported by facts and evidence.
-A group of jurors listening to an oral presentation for hours on end will tune out, get a glazed look in their eyes and miss vital information that is extremely important to understand and remember when trying to reach a verdict.
+There are numerous studies that explain that the average attention span of a person can land anywhere between 8 and 12 seconds, which can make it difficult for lawyers whose primary goal is to present a narrative that is supported by facts and evidence.
+A group of jurors listening to an oral presentation for hours on end will tune out, get a glazed look in their eyes and miss vital information that is important to understand and remember when trying to reach a verdict.

 - Creating alternative scenarios, such as “right way, wrong way” situations

 - Showcasing a specific sequence of events

 - Visually depicting a crime

 - Recreating the scene of an automobile collision or pedestrian accident

 - Highlighting the moving parts of a piece of equipment or machinery